The Curriculum Choice

 I love Home Learning Year by Year.
 I love the treasures inside of it.
 I love the peace of mind it helps me achieve!
 When asked what book to recommend to new homeschoolers this is one that’s on the top of my list!

-Rebecca Rupp has also written a book entitled The Homelearning Source Book.
+Rebecca Rupp has also written a book entitled The Complete Home Learning Source Book.
 This book is a coffee table type book that is just bursting full of resources for teaching your children anything and everything.
 It’s very simple to use.
 And on top of the awesome resources, there’s also notes about which resources The Rupp Family used and how they enjoyed them.
-Unfortunately, I’m not sure if it’s still in print as neither Amazon or Book Depository seem to be selling copies of it, all though CBD seems to have copies {they do ship overseas as well.} If you can get your hands on a copy it’s well worth it!
+Unfortunately, I’m not sure if it’s still in print as it seems harder to find.
+If you can get your hands on a copy it’s well worth it!

 -originally published 2012